 Way back before the ‘Big Three’ dominated the console wars, the video game market was a face-off between the two powerhouses of the time: Nintendo and Sega.

 When Sony first began to show interest in gaming, they actually collaborated with Nintendo, devising a disk-based system that was the first of its kind—essentially a CD-ROM drive for the SNES.

-Obviously, the PlayStation-Nintendo hybrid never saw large-scale production, but a rare few prototypes are still out there in the hands of lucky collectors, and one of them appears to be ready to sell.
+Obviously, the PlayStation-Nintendo hybrid never saw large-scale production, but a rare few prototypes are still out there in the hands of lucky collectors, and one of them is currently up for grabs.

 Terry Diebold that we have invited several years ago at @MagicMonaco just informed me that he wants to sell his Nintendo PlayStation official prototype.
 I am very curious to know about the final price for this !

 I guess a crazy World Record will happen… #nintendoplaystation pic.twitter.com/9C0FXiC9CZ